nestorrente/erdiagram/docs/Configuration_options.md

-# Configurable options
+# Configuration options

-In this page you will find informationg about the configurable properties of the different components of the _ERDiagram_ library.
+In this page you will find information about the configuration options of the different components of the _ERDiagram_ library.

 ## Table of contents